-If you’re looking for an affordable online business idea, consider reselling second-hand goods for a profit.
+If you’re looking for an affordable online business idea, sell secondhand goods online for a profit.
 Look for unused items of decent quality around your household or purchase pre-owned goods from secondhand marketplaces.

-In some cases, it may be necessary to repair or recycle the item into a different product to increase its value.
-While it’s not a prerequisite, having basic handyman skills will benefit you in this industry.
+Then, determine their prices by looking up how much competitors sell their products.
+In some cases, repairing or recycling the item is necessary to increase its value.
+While it’s not a prerequisite, having basic handyman or crafting skills is beneficial in this industry.

 7. Sell Handmade Goods

-- Estimated Income: $30,000+/year, depending on the material and the time spent making the product
+- Estimated income: $30,000+/year, depending on the materials and the time spent making the product

 - Requirements: artisanal or crafting skills

-Unlike merchants who partner with suppliers, you’ll have the upper hand selling one-of-a-kind goods that customers can’t find anywhere else.
-As a consequence, it’s possible to charge more for your creations.
+Unlike merchants who partner with suppliers, you can sell one-of-a-kind goods that customers can’t find anywhere else.
+Therefore, charging more for your creations is possible.

 Bridget Bodenham is one among many artists who successfully make a living selling their crafts.
-She’s built an eCommerce website to handle all the transactions independently, giving her full control over the brand’s business and marketing strategies.
+She creates vase sets and sells them on an eCommerce website, giving her complete control over the brand’s business and marketing strategies.

-You can also sell handmade goods online on Etsy.
-With over 39.4 million buyers worldwide, this platform makes it easier to target your ideal customers and build a following.
+An alternative is to sell online on Etsy.
+With 96 million+ buyers worldwide, Etsy helps you target ideal customers and build a following.
 That said, be prepared to compete with fellow merchants for buyers’ attention.